antonlep/shortest-path/documentation/weekly_report4.md

 ## Problems
 * JPS algorithm is too slow at the moment, probably related to how neighbor nodes are currently checked as there are quite many checks to see if specific element is in a list.
-Otherwise no issues.

 ## Plans for next week
 * Improve JPS algorithm speed (first change how neighbor nodes are checked)